ATMT-1000 Mechanical & Spatial Relations

 Lecture: 4 hours

-Prerequisite(s): ATMT-1200 Machine Tool Theory, and departmental approval: admission into Applied Industrial Technology - Manufacturing Technology program.
+Prerequisite(s): ATMT-1200 Machine Tool Theory, and departmental approval: Admissions to Manufacturing Technology apprenticeship program.

 ATMT-1600 Introduction to CAD